Bond markets discover that Draghi can disappoint after all

 “A large sell off in bonds and a stronger euro will tighten financial conditions in Europe and make inflation even harder to generate - they may be talking about easing again sooner than they wished.”

-The ECB’s actions were felt outside the bloc’s borders, with Swiss and Scandinavian government bond yields also rising sharply.
-(Editing by Alison Williams)
+The ECB’s actions were felt outside the bloc’s borders, with Swiss and Scandinavian government bond yields also rising sharply. (--------------MARKET SNAPSHOT AT 1538 GMT ------------------; Futures continuous contract basis; Current levels versus prior European close; FUTURES CASH YIELD; THREE MONTH EURO